-She lived a thousand miles away and after she passed it was my responsibility to vacate her apartment in Florida.
+My mother died in 2009.
+She lived a thousand miles away, and it was my responsibility to vacate her apartment in Florida.
 It was a small, one-bedroom place, but it was packed wall-to-wall with her belongings.
-My mother had great taste—she could have been an interior designer—and none of her stuff was junk.
+Mom had great taste (she could have been an interior designer), and none of her stuff was junk.
 Nevertheless, there was a lot of stuff in her home.

 Or so I thought.